Will Owsley died April 30 of an apparent suicide. He was 44. And it was way too soon.

 Will Owsley was part of a rising Nashville pop music scene.
 He was part of my new hope for music, one that valued melody and chord progressions over style and hype.
 He got it.

-And his career started out in a promising way – His first album, a self-titled record released in 1999, was nominated for a Grammy Award for Best Engineered Album.
+Owsley’s self-titled solo album, released in 1999, was nominated for a Grammy Award for Best Engineered Album.
 He began collaborating with first-tier artists such as Shania Twain, the Neville Brothers, Faith Hill and Michael McDonald.
 And he was Amy Grant’s session guitarist for a number of years.

 But fame and success were elusive.
 Two more albums failed to capture any attention, and by the late 2000s he found himself playing guitar for teen sensations Selena Gomez and the Jonas Brothers.
 How hard was that — knowing you had plenty of talent, but watching teenagers whose careers were created by Disney make platinum records, assisted by auto-tune and your own guitar playing?